Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Local analysis of reactively-coupled Mott memristors: 2D relaxation oscillator

 The topological constraint for an isolated 1D Mott memristor limits the dynamics it can describe.
 It is impossible to exhibit damped or persistent oscillations.
 However, the topological constraint is lifted once it is coupled to one or more reactive elements, which increases the dimension of the system as a whole and the complexity in dynamics.
 For continuous dynamical systems, the Poincar\'e–Bendixson theorem says that chaos only arises in three or more dimensions.

 For simplicity, we will limit our discussions to 2D cases.
 Experimentally, it is difficult to characterize an isolated memristor without inadvertently coupling it to one or more reactive elements.
-On the other hand, such couplings introduce interesting phenomena such as self-excited oscillations or stable limit cycles.
+On the other hand, such couplings introduce interesting phenomena such as self-excited persistent oscillations or stable limit cycles.
 Limit cycles belong to an important category of attractors besides fixed points.
-A nonlinear system consisting of a Mott memristor coupled with reactive elements may exhibit a local Hopf bifurcation.
+A nonlinear system consisting of a Mott memristor coupled with reactive elements may exhibit a \textit{local} Hopf-like bifurcation.
 As a bifurcation parameter is varied, its local stability abruptly switches between a fixed point and a limit cycle around it.
-Limit cycles have many applications including action potentials in biological neurons.
-Finding the limit cycle solutions for a dynamical system is generally a very difficult mathematical problem.
+Persistent oscillations that arise out of Hopf-like bifurcations are well studied in the Hogdkin-Huxley and FitzHugh-Nagumo models of biological nerve cells~\cite{Hastings74,Troy78,Rinzel80,Dogaru98}, and they are relevant for the intriguing neuronal signaling phenomena such as firing of action potentials.
+However, finding the limit cycle solutions for a dynamical system is generally a very difficult mathematical problem.
 The unsolved second part of Hilbert's $16^{\text{th}}$ problem is a famous example.
 The local analysis techniques that we have discussed so far are not sufficient, and one needs to resort to global nonlinear techniques such as nullcline analysis and Lyapunov stability theory.
 In this section, we apply local analysis to a simple example of a reactively-coupled Mott memristor.
 Then in the next section we take a cursory glance at global analysis using the same example to illustrate its usefulness.